 Potatoes: Starchy potatoes make this stew hearty and filling.

 Spices: The spice combination is what makes this stew a winner.
 We are going to use cinnamon, cumin, paprika, coriander, turmeric and salt.
 To this spice combo we are adding some harissa for maximum flavor and some needed heat.
+Alternatively, you can use ras el hanout which is a Moroccan spice mix.

 Canned tomatoes and chickpeas: Using canned tomatoes and chickpeas adds great flavor and texture while cutting the cooking time.
 You can prepare this stew in less than an hour.

 Lemon and cilantro: For a final touch of brightness, I like to add some freshly squeezed lemon juice and chopped cilantro.
+You can also use chopped preserved lemons to add more flavor.

 Harissa is a hot chili paste which originated in North Africa.
 This chili paste is flavored with garlic, caraway seeds, cumin and olive oil.
 When added to a dish, harissa makes it spicy and gives it a deep flavor.
-We previously used harissa in this spicy hummus and harissa chicken with saffron couscous.
+We previously used homemade harissa in this spicy hummus and harissa chicken with saffron couscous.
 It’s very versatile.

 How to make Moroccan chickpea stew

-In a large pot heat the olive oil until shimmery.
+- Saute onion and garlic: In a large pot heat the olive oil until shimmery.
 Saute onion for a few minutes until golden and translucent.
 Add in chopped garlic and saute for just a minute until it becomes fragrant.

-Add chopped carrots and give the stew a nice stir.
+- Add the vegetables and spices: Add chopped carrots and give the stew a nice stir.
 Add in chopped potatoes and stir for a minute.
 Now, add in all the spices and harissa to the vegetables and combine.
 Saute and stir for a few minutes.

-Add about 6 cups of vegetable stock to the stew and bring it to simmer.
+- Cook the stew: Add about 6 cups of vegetable stock to the stew and bring it to simmer.
 Cover and cook for about 30 minutes.

-Once the stew is cooked, squeeze some lemon juice and stir in chopped cilantro.
+- Finishing touches: Once the stew is cooked, squeeze some lemon juice and stir in chopped cilantro.
 Serve warm.

 This stew is so versatile that you can add other vegetables to suit your tastes.
 I’ve found greens such as canned spinach work well in this stew.
 Also, red or orange bell peppers, cauliflower and canned green beans could add interesting flavor profiles - use your imagination!